lightsaber987/mars-task-1/task 1/README_Morse_Transmitter.md

 1. The Arduino prompts you to enter text via the Serial Monitor.
 2. You type a message and press **Enter**.
-3. The sketch converts each character to Morse code and transmits it — the buzzer beeps and the LED flashes simultaneously.
+3. The sketch converts each character to Morse code and transmits it — the buzzer beeps.
 4. Spaces between words are handled automatically.
 5. Once done, `"Done!"` is printed to Serial and it prompts for the next message.